derick/style-guide/README.md

 ## Routing

-* Try to avoid adding non RESTful routes to a resource.
+* Try to avoid adding non-RESTful routes to a resource.
 * Favor `resources`, `member`, and `collection` routes over `get`, `post`, `patch` matchers.
 * If you need to define multiple `member/collection` routes use the alternative block syntax.